dip000das/ZAIKA/README.md

 ### ⭐⭐⭐ Try to give a star please if you following my repo or liked it 🙏🏻

- Also, I'm ready to help you if you've any doubts do ask I'll try my best 😊 and thanks to Arvind Pandit Prajapati for helping me for carousel logic
+ Also, I'm ready to help you if you've any doubts do ask I'll try my best.